FAQ

 Every year ITB opens new student admissions process through 3 ways, namely Seleksi Nasional Berdasarkan Prestasi (SNBP),

+National Selection Based on Test (SNBT), and ITB Independent Selection.
 Further information regarding the ITB student admission process can be accessed at the following link.

 Q: Why can’t I find Food Engineering on the SNMPTN, SBMPTN, and Seleksi Mandiri ITB registration pages?